 Hannibal would probably be a sleepy town in northeastern Missouri if not for Mark Twain.
 Instead, he catapulted it on the American map by immortalizing the city and its residents as the fictitious town and people of St. Petersburg in The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.
 Let’s talk about all the fun and unique things to do in Hannibal Missouri that make this place so special.

-We spent some time exploring the area with my family – brother, sister-in-law and two nephews – and loved every minute of it!
+We spent some time exploring the area with my family – brother, sister-in-law, and two nephews – and loved every minute of it!

+What is Hannibal MO known for?
 There is no doubt that Hannibal’s claim to fame is Mark Twain as you’ll see his name and the names of his characters EVERWHERE throughout the city.

 Mark Twain, The Voice of Quintessential America